cosmos72/cl-parametric-types/README.md

 So, are C++-style templates really a missing feature in Common Lisp?

-An intuitive answer could be
+A Lisp advocate answer could be
 "no, because Common Lisp macros are equivalent to (and more elegant than) C++ templates"

 Yet there are other points of view: